 You are going to use the number for the Apple Accessibility Support hot line.
-If you ever have a problem with your device, these are the people to call!
+If you ever have a problem with your device, these are the people to call.

-1. Activate the "0" key.
+- 1. Activate the "0" key.
 Your iPhone should make the same sound the 0 key makes on a touchtone phone.
-The number 0 will now be entered into the "Phone number" Text Field at the top of the screen.

-2. Use the Read All from Top gesture to hear the changes on the screen.
+The number 0 will now be entered into the "Phone number" Text Field. - 2.
+Use the Read All from Top gesture to hear the changes on the screen.
 VoiceOver will say, "Phone number, 0, text field".
-Next, it will announce the name of one of your contacts, along with their number (more about this soon), and a button labelled "X More", where X is the number of contacts whose number starts with a zero.
+Next, it will announce the name of the most recent contact you called whose number starts with a 0, and a button labelled "X More", where X is the number of recently called numbers which contain the number 0 at the beginning.
 After this, VoiceOver will say "Add Number", and will then start reading the touchtone keys again.

 The "Add Number" button appears above the phone number.
 It is situated at the upper right corner of the screen.
-You can activate the Add Number button after you enter the entire number, but before you activate the call button.
+You can activate this button after you enter the entire number, but before you activate the call button.
 This results in a popup window being displayed which contains three buttons.
-These are labelled "Create New Contact", "Add to Existing Contact and "Dismiss context menu".
+These are labelled "Create New Contact", "Add to Existing Contact and "Dismiss context menu"".
 Activating the Add New Contact button results in a new contact card being created in edit mode, with focus being in the First Name Text Field.
 Activating the Add to Existing Contact button results in the Contacts application being displayed in card view mode.
 Activating the Dismiss context menu button results in the popup menu being closed.

-To the right of the Call button and below the Hash key, you will find the Delete key.
-It works the same as the Delete key when the typing keyboard is in letter mode.
+To the right of the Call button and beneath the Hash key, is the delete key.
+It works the same as the delete key when the typing keyboard is in letter mode.